Team Philips

-Team Philips was a catamaran sailing vessel built to try to take Pete Goss around the world in record time.
+Team Philips was a catamaran sailing vessel built for a challenge to take yachtsman Pete Goss around the world in record time.

 The design consisted of two thin, wave piercing hulls, each with its own sail, connected by high placed bridges between the hulls to minimise wave drag.
 It was built in Totnes, Devon, England to compete in The Race, a no-holds-barred drag race around the world.
 It was the biggest ocean racing yacht ever built, and there was enough space between the hulls to park 80 cars.
 Overall dimensions were 120 ft, 70 ft and 135 ft.

 It pushed the boundaries and challenged the norms of ocean racing yachts in three main ways: